Universiteit Leiden

 Brief biography

 I obtained my PhD at the University of Groningen (NL) with a study on the development of sexual preferences in birds.
-Behavioural development (imprinting, song learning) and vocal communication in birds were the topics of two subsequent postdoctoral fellowships at the University of Cambridge (UK), a brief appointment at Utrecht University (NL) and of my Senior Research Fellowship of the Royal Dutch Academy of Sciences, again at Groningen University.
+Behavioural development (imprinting, song learning) and vocal communication in birds were the topics of two postdoctoral fellowships at the University of Cambridge (UK), a brief appointment at Utrecht University (NL) and of my Senior Research Fellowship of the Royal Dutch Academy of Sciences, again at Groningen University.
 Thereafter I moved to Leiden to take up the chair in Animal Behaviour (Ethology).

 Research